d3x0r/Starbase-Ships/Rof-OwnersManual/RingOfFire.md

 ## V2 Patch notes

 - one half of a battery bank isn't connected.
+- button blink isn't also triggered with force state
-- 2 or 3 other minor things were required?
+- 1 or 2 other minor things were required?